Affine Hecke algebras for classical p-adic groups: Introduction

-We remind the reader that in the case of classical groups over local function fields we need the mild Hypothesis \ref{as:1.8} for Theorem \ref{thm:B} (and hence for most subsequent results).
-We note that the canonicity of the above Hecke algebra isomorphism is a subtle affair, the final steps rely on a normalization of certain intertwining operators in Paragraph \ref{par:intertwining}, which in the end boils down to \cite{Art}.
+We remind the reader that in the case of classical groups over local function fields we need the mild Hypothesis~\ref{as:1.8} for Theorem~\ref{thm:B} (and hence for most subsequent results).
+The Whittaker datum is needed for the canonicity of the above Hecke algebra isomorphism.
+That is a subtle affair, it relies on a normalization of certain intertwining operators in Paragraph\autoref {par:intertwining}, which in the end boils down to \cite{Art}.

-As a direct consequence of Theorem \ref{thm:B} and \eqref{eq:1} we find an equivalence of categories
+As a direct consequence of Theorem~\ref{thm:B} and \eqref{eq:1} we find an equivalence of categories

-which is canonical (up to the action of Out$(\mc G)$ when $G^+ \neq G$).
-The analogous equivalence of categories for $G^+$ is entirely canonical.
-In combination with \eqref{eq:2} we obtain:
+which is canonical up to inner automorphisms of $\mc H (\mf s^\vee, q_F^{1/2})$ (and up to the action of $\mr{Out}(\mc G)$ when $G^+ \neq G$).
+The analogous equivalence of categories for $G^+$ is canonical up to inner automorphisms of the involved Hecke algebra.